monjurulkarim/ROL_Dataset/README.md

 <a name="citation"></a>
 ## Citation

-Please cite our paper if you find the code useful.
+Please cite our paper if you find the dataset useful.

 ```
 @ARTICLE{karim_am_net2023,